Mohammad Nazmur Rahman Emon

 Future improvements

-Add calibration, adjustable sensitivity, USB HID mode, game profiles, and a mechanical enclosure for the encoder mechanism.
+Calibration mode, adjustable sensitivity, USB HID so it works as a plug-and-play controller, and a proper enclosure for the encoder mechanism.